 In topic mode the protocol will not emit a target system and component ID for messages to save link bandwidth.
 Typical examples for this communication mode are all autopilot data streams like position, attitude, etc.

 The main benefit of this multicast mode is that no additional overhead is generated and multiple subscribers can all receive this data.

 In point-to-point mode MAVLink uses a target ID and target component.
 In most cases where these fields are used the sub-protocol also ensures guaranteed delivery (missions, parameters, commands).

-MAVLink implements two integrity checks: The first check is on the integrity of the packet during transmission using the X.25 checksum (CRC-16-CCITT).
+MAVLink implements two integrity checks: The first check is on the integrity of the packet during transmission using the CRC-16/MCRF4XX checksum.
 This however only ensures that the data has not been altered on the link - it does not ensure consistency with the data definition.
 The second integrity check is on the data description to ensure that two messages with the same ID are indeed containing the same information.
 To achieve this the data definition itself is run through CRC-16-CCITT and the resulting value is used to seed the packet CRC.
 Most reference implementations store this constant in an array named CRC_EXTRA.